 The SIGPLAN Long-Term Mentoring Committee (SIGPLAN-M) organizes an international long-term mentoring program for programming languages researchers.
 The goal of the program is to address two mentoring needs in the programming languages community:

 In response to these needs, SIGPLAN-M matches mentors with mentees from different institutions for mentoring relationships that last at least a year.
-As of December, 2020, there are more than 250 mentees and 150 mentors participating in the program.
+As of November 2022, there are about 300 mentees and 200 mentors participating in the program.
 Here are some testimonials from mentees:

 We welcome aspiring and current programming languages researchers from all walks of life to serve as mentors, mentees, or both.
 SIGPLAN members and non-members alike are welcome, and there is no cost to participate.
 There are no limitations on country of residence or languages spoken.